 Since 2000, the United Nations has championed International Youth Day as a time to bring young people’s issues to the attention of the international community, and “celebrat[e] the potential of youth as partners in today’s global society.”
 Though all young people face difficulties as they cross the threshold from childhood to adulthood, how they navigate the challenges of youth is shaped significantly by their identities, the histories that inform them, and the disparate contexts in which they live around the world.
 And the high degree of complexity can make it difficult for teachers to build empathy across divides.

-At Facing History, we know that the key to posing weighty questions and keeping students emotionally engaged is leveraging the power of story.
+At Facing History, we know that a key to keeping students emotionally engaged while posing weighty questions is leveraging the power of story.
 And we’ve got a wealth of resources to help teachers bring powerful stories into the classroom, including our guide to Girl Rising’s award-winning short film, Brave Girl Rising.

 Through the use of a poetic voiceover crafted by poet laureate Warsan Shire, the film tells the true story of Nasro—a 17-year old girl living in Dadaab Refugee Camp in Kenya.
 Nasro voices her existential fears, hopes, joys, and yearnings against a backdrop of refugee displacement, global migration, barriers to educational access, and sexual violence.
 Moving seamlessly from Nasro’s particular experience to universal themes, the film invites a wide and multigenerational viewership to develop empathy for Nasro and broaden their thinking about others’ experiences.

 Nasro speaks Shire’s poetic rendering of her experience in the film: